 Symptoms may affect one or both eyes.
 Symptoms can occur a bit differently in each child.
 They can include:

 - Leukocoria.
 This is an abnormal white reflection from the retina of the eye.
 The dark center part of the eye (pupil) actually looks white.
-This may only be seen in a dark room or in a photo.
+This may only be seen during a doctor's exam or in a flash photo.

 - Strabismus (lazy eye).
 This is when the eyes are misaligned.
 The eyes don’t move together or look in the same direction.